Thoorium/kubernetes-local-cluster-flannel-metallb-traefik/README.md

 ```bash
 kubectl apply -f https://raw.githubusercontent.com/google/metallb/v0.7.3/manifests/metallb.yaml
 ```
 Create a config file to give a range of ip address the load balancer can assign.
-Make sure that those IPs can't be assigned by your DHCP server.
+Make sure those IPs can't be assigned by your DHCP server.

 Create a file named `metallb-config.yaml` with the following content:
 ```yaml